osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 ## Add multi factor authentication to your web profile

 Multi factor authentication means that you will use 2 different methods to authenticate when you log in.
 The first factor is the ssh key you added above.
-The second factory is a 6 digit code from one of your devices.
+The second factor is a 6 digit code from one of your devices.
 OSGConnect uses the TOTP (Time-based One-time Password) standard - any TOTP client should work.
 Some common clients include: